 The book suggests a new framework for understanding conflict as a particular form of situation, interaction and tension.
-It shows how conflicts are shaped by varied dynamics relating to emotion, securitization, incentives, digital technology, and violence; even attempts at monitoring, resolving or remembering conflicts may end up contributing to their escalation or continuation.
+It shows how conflicts are shaped by varied dynamics relating to emotion, securitization, incentives, digital technology and violence; even attempts at monitoring, resolving or remembering conflicts may end up contributing to their escalation or continuation.
 Split into two sections, the first part focuses on the question of why and how conflicts escalate, while the second part analyses the continuation of conflict.
-The book features several case studies of conflict escalation and continuation - in Bahrain, Israel-Palestine, South-Sudan, Northern Ireland and, most prominently, the case of the Syrian uprising and subsequent civil war.
-Throughout the book, and in particularly in the conclusion, the consequences for conflict transformation are discussed.
+The book features several case studies of conflict escalation and continuation - in Bahrain, Israel-Palestine, South Sudan, Northern Ireland and, most prominently, the case of the Syrian uprising and subsequent civil war.
+Throughout the book, and, in particular, in the conclusion, the consequences for conflict transformation are discussed.

 This work will be of much interest to students of conflict resolution, peace studies, war and conflict studies, security studies and international relations, in general.

 ‘This welcome collection is a significant mile-stone for Conflict Studies.
 It offers a fresh perspective on a range of conceptual issues and contemporary cases, and in doing so bridges a long-standing gap between critical and mainstream approaches to war and violent conflict in International Relations.’--Oliver Richmond, University of Manchester, UK